Showing 101–120 of 139 results

 View recently acquired works from Tate’s collection

-Bruce Nauman's interest is ‘in what art can be, not just what painting can be,’ and he embraced a ...
+Bruce Nauman is interested in ‘what art can be, not just what painting can be’ and works in a variety ...

 Enjoy the rich surfaces of Richter's abstract works, painted to the music of avant-garde composer John Cage

 Absorb Rothko's paintings, displayed as he intended in a compact room with subtle lighting